SBC-Utrecht/pytom-match-pick/docs/benchmarks/defocus_handedness.md

 ### Creating a template and mask

-Prepare the template and mask.
 I downloaded the subtomogram average (EMD-33115) calculated for the EMPIAR dataset.
 NOTE: The reference is mirrored as I noticed in the first run without mirroring that the scores were unexpectedly poor.
 Mirroring fixes this issue.

 ```commandline
 pytom_create_template.py -i templates/emd_33115.map -o templates/70S.mrc --output-voxel 8.56 -b 60 --invert --mirror